 More Than 90 Days Past Due

 If you just don’t want to have to deal with payment collections in your business, I recommend that you hire an accounts receivable manager who can take care of this for you.
-Check out our article on How to Manage Accounts Receivable which includes a section with tips on hiring an accounts receivable manager.
+Check out our article on How to Manage Accounts Receivable, which includes a section with tips on hiring an accounts receivable manager.

 3. Offer an Early Payment Discount

 Consider offering customers an incentive to pay their invoices before the due dates.
 Early payment discounts can be a great way to reward clients who typically pay on time to send in their payments early.
 In addition, it could also motivate the customer who is consistently late to start getting those payments in sooner.
-Check out our article on Understanding Early Payment Discounts to learn how they work.
+Check out our article on Understanding Early Payment Discounts on Invoices to learn how they work.

 4. Send Payment Reminders

-The key to getting paid faster is to be proactive!
+The key to getting paid faster is to be proactive.
 Most cloud accounting software programs allow you to set up automatic payment reminders that will go out either before a customer’s invoice is due or immediately after.
 We recommend that you send a reminder out at least one to two days prior to the invoice due date.
-If the invoice is not paid by the due date, send another reminder within two to three days after the due date if the invoice still remains unpaid.
+If the invoice is not paid by the due date, send another reminder within two to three days after the due date if the invoice remains unpaid.